Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Jonathan.md

 40 min

 ### 2025-05-17 - More gif stego
+Started with the skeleton
 45 min

 ### 2025-05-18 - Base Skeleton
+As the name suggests, we are continuing working on the skeleton of the code, but we've already begun the encoding methods.
+Since gif format can be converted into an array of images, this process is quite easy and simple.
+We are likely to tackle GREEDY first, since that's the easiest and we also have past code for it.
 40 min

 ### 2025-05-19 - Greedy Encode